caitlynbakery/theta_image_save/README.md

 ## Overview

 The application saves an image to the device's storage using the [gallery_saver](https://pub.dev/packages/gallery_saver) package for Flutter.
 The package makes it simple to save images to an Android device.
+On Android, the photos are saved to the pictures folder inside the Files app.

 This tutorial uses the example by Johannes Milke linked [here](https://www.youtube.com/watch?v=JILcQLZvjKE).